asteves/site/content/research/index.md

 ## Current Working Papers

+*The effect of knowledge of racial covenants on attitudes towards redistribution*

+*A Conjoint Analysis of Attitudes toward policing decisions in France*

 *The Effect of Delays in Service on Police Legitimacy:  Evidence from Minneapolis 911 Calls*

 *Calling for Help:  Modeling Third-Party Counterbalancing on Coup Risk*